Teacher Resources

 In order to ensure that you and your class are fully prepared for your Water Keepers program, please make sure you are on track to complete the steps listed below.

-1. Careful review of the LPS Program Prep Package: Water Keepers.
-In addition to the providing essential program information, this package includes a copy and/or links to important documents including:
+2. Carefully review of the LPS Program Prep Package: Water Keepers.
+In addition to providing essential program information, this package includes a copy and/or links to important documents including:

 • Site Maps